PeterYaoNYU/e2e_low_latency_wireless/setup_network.md

 ./build/examples/ric/nearRT-RIC
 ```

+## Install L4S

 We have prepared a separate [jupyter notebook](./l4s_setup.ipynb) that talks about how to do L4S setup and installation.
+To install L4S on all necessary nodes, just execute the whole notebook.

+> the first code block needs to be setup using your own POWDER SSH connection.
+Nothing else needs to be customized.